pkp/pkp-docs/google-scholar/en/index.md

 ## Introduction

-This guide provides guidance around the indexing of Open Journal Systems (OJS) that can also be used for Open Monograph Press (OMP) in Google Scholar.
+This guide provides guidance around the indexing of Open Journal Systems (OJS) in Google Scholar.
 It is written largely for an audience of journal managers as well as systems administrators - those who are responsible for the installation, upgrading and general maintenance of the system.
 We have tried to suggest the sections which are most applicable to these two audiences.

+This guide focuses on Google Scholar indexing of OJS sites.
+Some of this information is applicable to OMP and OPS sites, but Google Scholar interaction with these sites has not been researched.

 ## Overview of Google Scholar Indexing